Hierarchy Of Noise Risk Control: The Definitive Guide

 1. Eliminate The Risk

 If it’s impossible to eliminate the noise completely, the next best step is to try to control it at the source.
 This can be done by introducing engineering controls.
-These are changes to how a task is carried out or the equipment used to reduce the noise hazard.
-For example, using a quieter machine model or enclosing the noisy machinery in a sound-proofed booth.
+These are changes to how a task is carried out or the equipment used to reduce the noise hazard, such as using a quieter machine model or enclosing the noisy machinery in a sound-proofed booth.

 2. Minimize The Risk To People